Albuquerque Police Dept. 'Complies' With Records Request By Releasing Password-Protected Videos... But Not The Password

-from the not-every-killing-is-justifiable dept
+from the still-feeling-above-the-law,-thanks-for-asking! dept

 If there's one thing the Albuquerque Police Department (APD) does well -- or at least, frequently -- it's shoot and kill Albuquerque residents.
 Its officers' obvious preference for excessive and/or deadly force attracted the notice of the DOJ, which issued a (mostly) scathing review that was tempered somewhat by the DOJ's appreciation of the inherent risks of the job, as well as all the hard work the city's officers do when not shooting Albuquerque residents.

 On May 3rd of last year, Gail Martin called the APD to help her when her husband, Armand Martin, threatened her and her two children with a gun.
 This turned into a lengthy standoff which finally ended when APD officers shot Martin as he ran from the house.
 According to the police, Martin was holding two guns at the time.

 The APD released a number of records, including footage captured before and after the shooting, but nothing containing the shooting itself.
 Local law firm Kennedy Kennedy & Ives, representing Gail Martin for a possible civil rights lawsuit, requested a copy of police recordings containing the actual shooting under New Mexico's Inspection of Public Records Act (IPRA).